Managing your Merchandise Plan and Open to Buy require you to manage different components depending on where you are in the process.

 Gross WOS Unitsmetric.
 Continue in each month while reviewing the

-Receipt Unitsto adjust for any negatives that may come up.
+Receipt Unitsto adjust for any negatives that may come up (make sure that you have your

 Returns Rate Units,